sabiah-io/string-search/README.md

 # string-search 🔍

-Finds the position of a string in given list of strings.
+Finds the position of a string in a given list of strings.

 Run the _search.py_ file.